Supercritical Nonlinear Schr\"odinger equations: Quasi-Periodic Solutions

-With the addition of the diagonal term, $\Gamma_k$ is no longer a convolution matrix.
+With the addition of the diagonal term, $\Gamma_k$ is no longer a convolution matrix, as mentioned earlier.
 Moreover $|n|\leq N=|\log\delta|^s$ ($s>1$) depends on $\delta$.
-So we need to proceed differently because of uniformity considerations in estimates of type (2.16).
+So we need to proceed differently because of uniformity considerations in estimates of type (3.16).